 Italics.
 Was the author being paid by the italicized word?
 I tend to agree with the theory that strong, artfully rendered prose eliminates the need, or excessive need, for italics.
 The frequency of use, and sometimes puzzling reason for it, became distracting.

 Too much of a not-all-that-great thing.
-The book goes on and on in ways that seemed to have two goals: (1) to explore fully different aspects of cult film and (2) to misdirect readers so as to add to the mysteriousness of the story.
+The book goes on and on in ways that seemed to have two goals: (1) to explore aspects of cult film and (2) to misdirect readers so as to add to the mysteriousness of the story.
 As for the first, I’m not such a fan, and to me it just added length and made me impatient.
 It reminded me a bit of the film version of Brian Selznick’s The Invention of Hugo Cabret.
 Director Martin Scorsese turned that story into an ode to the filmmaking of the legendary Georges Méliès.
 This extended the movie, and if film history isn’t your thing, that emphasis might have seemed boring (as it did to me).

 As for the red herrings and misdirections, I think there were just too many.
 The book was quite long, and I don’t think it would have detracted from the story to have been scaled back.
 That way, perhaps I might not have felt quite so much that I had been robbed at the end.
 Which brings me to…